-Historic information confirms that the area of the site has been subject to development since the 1840's and has been used as a railway.
-Surrounding park land was developed by 1910's.
-Neither the railway or parkland are considered to be significantly potentially contaminating.
-The surrounding land use is predominantly residential with Dublin Bay to the northeast.
+Historic information confirms that the area of the site has only recently been subject to development since 2012 with a works compound currently at the location and has previously been undeveloped.
+The sites historic land uses are not considered to be significantly potentially contaminating.
+The surrounding land use is predominantly residential.

-The site is the location of a leakage of cable fluid from a high voltage (HV) underground cable which occurred in April 2007 and was repaired in September 2008.
-It is RSKs understanding that the fluid contained Linear Alkyl Benzene (LAB) and that the total fluid loss was approximately 12,760 litres.
+The site is the location of a leakage of cable fluid from a high voltage (HV) underground cable which occurred in February 2008.
+It is RSKs understanding that the fluid contained Linear Alkyl Benzene (LAB) and that the total fluid loss was approximately 460 litres.